asaikali/modern-spring-on-kubernetes/containerize/readme.md

-In a real world Kubernetes will cache image layers on the worker nodes, this means that if your apps are using `eclipse-temurin:21-jre` at 270MB that image will already be on the worker node as you frequently depoly your apps.
+In a real world Kubernetes will cache image layers on the worker nodes, this means that if your apps are using `eclipse-temurin:21-jre` at 270MB that image will already be on the worker node as you frequently deploy apps.
 Basically, the image size is not a problem in the java world.

+If you use graalvm you will be able to produce some very small images with distroless, from scratch base images.
+However, every time you make a new build of the app you will net a new binary that is probably 100MB+ and that will be cacheable.
+If you take the lazy approach use a regular JRE, and leverage the exploded jar mode for spring boot, you will get excellent caching on the base OS, JRE, the app dependencies.
+Every new build of your app will probably only consume < 10MB in the top layer that hosts your application code.

 ## Popular Image Sizes
 You can run the `sizes.sh` script to re-generate the table below.